openworm/open-worm-analysis-toolbox/INSTALL.rst

 **Plotting:** matplotlib is a plotting library for the Python programming language and its NumPy numerical mathematics extension.
-FFMPEG is used for video processing.
+FFMPEG is used for video processing. mpld3 is used for rendering the plots in HTML via [D3.js](http://d3js.org/)

 **File processing:** The Schafer Lab chose to structure their experiment files using the “Heirarchical Data Format, Version 5” `(HDF5)